ArchGryphon9362/teslabtapi/docs/start.md

 - Get the vehicle's VIN, we'll call this `vin`
 - Get a SHA1 hash of it, we'll call this `vinSHA`
 - Get the `vinSHA` as a hex string, and keep only the first 16 characters, we'll call this `middleSection`
 - Prepend "S" to `middleSection` and that is it.
-The last character will be any letter from A to F, but you don't have to pay attention to that
+We're not sure how to find the last character yet, but you don't have to pay attention to that
 - All that is currently known about the last letter is that it must be one of the following:
   - C
   - R